JVelez000/JVelez000/README.md

 <p align="center">
 ✨ Thanks for scrolling — now go star a repo ⭐
-Or my Linux will cry 😢🐧
+Or my Penguin will cry 😢🐧
 </p>